-- As always, a primary focus of the Alliance is assisting local companies through our BRAVO (Business Retention and Visitation Outreach) program.
-52 Broward County companies were visited by the Alliance during the second quarter, as we assisted in areas such as access to capital, workforce training opportunities, permitting and site location. - 3.
-The Alliance continued to provide assistance and information regarding local business preservation and recovery during the COVID-19 crisis.
-This was done through the Alliance website, including the use of BizHelpBroward.com, social media and other means of electronic communications.
-Examples of information included a calendar of webinars and calls covering various topics including business loan programs; local, state and federal executive orders; health information for companies' employees and customers; safety net information for employees who were laid off or furloughed; information about ways to serve customers during a time of social distancing; how to communicate with employees virtually, and other trusted sources of information.
+- 2. As always, a primary focus of the Alliance is assisting local companies through our BRAVO (Business Retention and Visitation Outreach) program.
+47 Broward County companies were visited by the Alliance during the fourth quarter, with a total of 156 companies being visited during FY21 as we assisted in areas such as access to capital, workforce training opportunities, permitting and site location. - 3.
+Throughout the year, the Alliance continued to provide assistance and information regarding local business preservation and recovery during the COVID-19 crisis.
+This was done through virtual and inperson meetings and through the Alliance website and other means of electronic communications. - 4.
+The Alliance continued its FY21 economic development marketing campaign targeting C-Level executives and company location decision makers through print, digital, search engine and B2B digital in publications such as Business Facilities, Chief Executive, Aviation Week, Fierce BioTech, Fierce Pharma, CIO, and CSO.
+In this campaign, direct emails are also sent to C-Level executives in aviation, financial services, life sciences, technology and headquarters industries and paid social media was utilized through Facebook and Google paid search.

-4. The Alliance continued its FY21 economic development marketing campaign targeting C-Level executives and company location decision makers through print, digital, search engine and B2B digital in publications such as Area Development, Business Facilities, Chief Executive, Aviation Week, JetTrader, Fierce BioTech, Fierce Pharma, CIO, and CSO.
-In this campaign, direct emails are also sent to C-Level executives in aviation, financial services, life sciences, technology and headquarters industries and paid social media is utilized through Facebook and Google paid search.
-From October to February, the campaign has generated 6.8 million impressions resulting in 350,000 video views and 75,566 clicks to the Alliance website.
+From October to August, the campaign generated 17.1 million impressions resulting in 1.6 million video views and 296,471 clicks to the Alliance website.

 In addition to the company outreach campaign, new advertising and outreach campaigns have been developed and launched to attract talent to Greater Fort Lauderdale/ Broward County.
-These include the CEO Council's talent attraction campaign - Live Where you Vacation, a new talent recruiting guide called "Welcome Home" which is in print and digital formats, a partnership with Livability Media to promote our area as a top location for talent, and an out of state advertising campaign featuring the TechGateway initiative.
+These include the CEO Council's talent attraction campaign - Live Where you Vacation, a new talent recruiting guide called "Welcome Home" which is in print and digital formats, and a partnership with Livability Media to promote our area as a top location for talent.

 - 5. The Alliance's Port Everglades Action Team, a partnership with Broward County and numerous community organizations, continued its work to support Port Everglades expansion projects. - 6.
-The Alliance continued work to implement Version 2.0 of Six Pillars Broward, with a focus on the following community priorities: Target Industry Growth, Education, Talent Attraction & Retention, Community Branding, Social Justice & Racial Equity, Economic Mobility, Entrepreneurship, Transportation, Resiliency, Affordable Housing, and Homelessness.
-Additionally, the Six Pillars Broward Economic Mobility initiative (Prosperity Broward) continues to convene community stakeholders to expand economic mobility in the six Broward County zip codes with the highest unemployment and poverty levels.
+The Alliance led the work in developing and launching a new website in August as a companion to the South Florida Aviation Asset Map.
+The map and www.sflaviationhub.com were designed to create industry awareness, develop and retain local talent and attract and retain aviation/aerospace companies to Broward County and South Florida.
+With three international and seven general aviation airports, the aviation industry in South Florida is a multibillion-dollar sector, including airlines, airframe and engine manufacturers, component parts suppliers, maintenance, repair and overhaul (MRO) businesses, 3D parts printing, flight schools and allied industries such as aircraft finance and aviation insurance. - 7.
+The Alliance continued work to implement The Prosperity Partnership (formerly Six Pillars Broward), with a focus on the following community priorities: Target Industry Growth, Education, Talent Attraction & Retention, Community Branding, Social Justice & Racial Equity, Economic Mobility, Entrepreneurship, Transportation, Resiliency, Affordable Housing, and Homelessness.
+More than 200 attendees participated in a community engagement webinar on August 9.
+Additionally, The Prosperity Partnership's Economic Mobility initiative (Prosperity Broward) continues to convene community stakeholders to expand economic mobility in the six Broward County zip codes with the highest unemployment and poverty levels. - 8.
+The Alliance continued to hold its virtual Leadership Speaker Series featuring local and national C-level executives who share life, business and leadership lessons.
+The sessions can be viewed on the Alliance website and YouTube channel and the content is also shared through podcast.